THE LEGEND OF THE BLUE HORSE

 WHERE EXACTLY IS LEXINGTON?

 Lexington is at the crossroads of Interstates 75 and 64, about one hour south of Cincinnati, OH and one hour east of Louisville, KY.
 In fact, Lexington’s central location is incredibly advantageous as it is within 600 miles of 50% of the US population.

 Have a question you need answered?
 Our Research Department would be happy to assist you!
-Contact Ryan Kaffenberger, Director of Research, at 859-226-1620.
+Contact Katie Vandegrift, Director of Marketing & Research, at 859-226-1620.